PyMustafa/Basic_banking_system/README.md

 - The project simulates a simple banking system where users can view a list of customers, transfer money between customers, and view transaction history.
 - The project includes two main tables, 'customer' and 'transaction,' which contain relevant details.
 - The website is responsive, compatible with various browsers, and mobile/tablet-friendly.

+## LinkedIn Video Demo

+Check out a demo of the project on LinkedIn: [LinkedIn Video Demo](https://www.linkedin.com/posts/mustafaahassan_thesparksfoundation-webdevelopment-internship-activity-7110183314832932864-12pf?utm_source=share&utm_medium=member_desktop)

+Feel free to watch the video to see the project in action and leave your comments or feedback.
+Your thoughts are greatly appreciated!

 ## Requirements